jacquetpi/vmprobe/README.md

 # vmprobe

-Expose in a file readable by a vanilla prometheus node_exporter the specified performance counters for the current node and its KVM VMs.
+Expose in a file readable by a vanilla prometheus node_exporter the specified performance counters for the current node and all its KVM VMs.
 Also add data exposed by libvirt and by some procfs (such as sched_wait_time)

 ## Requirements

-- QEMU/KVM with libvirt
+- QEMU/KVM with standard libvirt packages
 - libvirt-devel :
     - On CentOS :
         ```bash